MicrosoftLearning/dp-420-cosmos-db-dev/instructions/03-migrate-data.md

 ## Create Azure Data Factory resource

+Now that the Azure Cosmos DB SQL API resources are in place, you will create an Azure Data Factory resource and configure all of the necessary components and connections to perform a one-time data movement from one SQL API container to another to extract data, transform it, and load it to another SQL API container.

 1. Select **+ Create a resource**, search for *Data Factory*, and then create a new **Azure Data Factory** resource with the following settings, leaving all remaining settings to their default values:

     | **Setting** | **Value** |